 About Us

 RedPoint Capital (RPC) is McGill’s first and only finance club that focuses on alternative asset class investing and careers.
-The organization is structured as a multi-program investment fund covering 4 main themes: private equity, special situations, real assets, and macroeconomics investing.
+The organization is structured as a multi-program investment fund covering 4 main themes: private equity, special situations, real assets, and global macro investing.

-Analysts are placed into one of the four sectors according to their interests and develop deep expertise through a four-part program consisting of research projects, educational training, real-life firm mandates, and industry-related forums.
-Through this holistic and hands-on immersion, they gain practical knowledge of the world of alternative asset classes and cover topics that are outside of any current McGill academic or extracurricular offering.
-The goal is to create a stimulating environment where members will be able to meet fellow students passionate about alternative investments, to explore concretely their curiosity for unconventional asset classes, and to learn the tools required to be successful in their professional life.
+Analysts join one of four sectors based on their interests and build expertise through a four-part program of research projects, training, firm mandates, and industry forums.
+This immersive experience provides practical knowledge of alternative asset classes not covered in McGill’s academics or extracurriculars.
+The program fosters a stimulating environment where members connect with peers passionate about alternative investments, explore unconventional asset classes, and gain the tools needed for professional success.

 Investment Themes